 What vegetables go in a stir fry?

-3) stir together sauce ingredients
+Step 2. stir together sauce ingredients in a separate bowl

 Chinese black bean sauce

-Black bean sauce is an everyday, Chinese condiment made with fermented black soybeans, not to be mistaken for beloved black turtle beans most commonly found in Mexican food.
+Black bean sauce is an everyday Chinese condiment made with fermented black soybeans, not to be mistaken for beloved black turtle beans most commonly found in Mexican food.

 The sauce imparts a scrumptious, savory, sweet, and spicy flavor that fulfills ALL of my cravings when tossed with stir fry vegetables.

 You can make it from scratch, but I cheat by embellishing a [packaged sauce] with a few Asian pantry ingredients.

 One of these days, my ambition will lead me to make Omnivore’s Cookbook gorgeous recipe from scratch, and I can’t wait to try it out!

 Until then, I’m using my shortcut sauce (see full recipe below).